 Aunt Nancy

 Before I moved to BF’s house, I was introduced to a very nice lady who lived in Folsom, LA, about 45 minutes from here.
-The occasion was a video sent to districts around the US of SGI-USA members with experiences to tell.
+The occasion was a video sent to districts around the US of Buddhists with experiences to tell.
 I didn’t know who she was, but I knew her partner, PB.

 Surprise!
 A year later, I found myself in BF’s house, and they came to visit in short order.
 I didn’t want them to visit, because everything was such a mess.
 PB is a nice man, but he insisted they needed to do a home visit.
 Over time, it’s gotten better, but it’s still, shall we say, “disorganized.”
 Not for lack of trying.